yernenip/CodeLlama-LangChain-MySql/README.md

 # Leveraging Few-Shot Learning to Enhance SQL Queries with CodeLlama and LangChain

 ## Introduction
 This repository contains the code and resources for leveraging few-shot learning to enhance SQL queries using CodeLlama and LangChain.
 Few-shot learning is a technique in machine learning that involves training models to make accurate predictions or generate outputs based on a very small dataset.
+However, in this case we are training the model to use "JOINS" instead of sub queries.
+Although the model works well and creates sub queries when it needs to create a SQL query that fetches data from 2 tables, it did not work well to create query where 3 or more tables were in use.

 ## Project Overview
 The goal of this project is to explore how few-shot learning can be applied to enhance SQL queries using CodeLlama, a machine learning framework, and LangChain, a natural language processing library.
 We aim to improve the efficiency and accuracy of SQL query writing by enabling users to input a few examples and have the system generate the corresponding SQL queries.